Trying to decide whether to go to Cartagena with kids and, if so, where to stay?

 The Stunning Boutique Hotels

+The Caribbean offers a wide range of accommodations, everything from large all-inclusive luxury resorts to charming small hotels.
 The boutique hotels in Cartagena’s old walled city provide an overnight experience unlike any other.
 Several 200+ year-old mansions in the walled city have been converted into unique, small hotels.
 These are truly the best kind of home-away-from-homes.
 They have gourmet restaurants, unique decor, pools to take a much-needed break from the heat, and spacious rooms.

 You Can Get City and Beach In One Trip